ahmmedrejowan/Licensy/README.md

 - [License](#license)

 ## Purpose
-Rotary Knob is a handy Android library crafted in Kotlin.
+Licensy is a handy Android library crafted in Kotlin.
 It fills the gap where Android lacks a volume knob view.
 Existing solutions are often outdated and incomplete.
-Rotary Knob steps in to provide a simple, customizable, and well-maintained volume knob for Android developers.
+Licensy steps in to provide a simple, customizable, and well-maintained volume knob for Android developers.
 It's your go-to solution for adding intuitive volume controls to your apps, enhancing user experience effortlessly.

 ## Features
 - Lightweight